Roberto Vecchioni

 Key tracks

-Samarcanda — This epic 1977 song remains his most iconic track, a poetic journey that became a generational anthem.
+Samarcanda - This epic 1977 title track remains his most iconic song, a narrative masterpiece that captures the imagination with its tale of a mythical journey.

-Chiamami ancora amore — This 2011 single won the prestigious Sanremo Music Festival, introducing his work to a new, younger audience.
+Chiamami ancora amore - The title track from his 2011 album, which won the prestigious Sanremo Music Festival, introducing his work to a new, younger audience.